Subspace tracking for independent phase noise source separation in frequency combs: Numerical results

 Ideally, the eigenvalues $[\lambda_3,..,\lambda_5]$ should theoretically be zero.
 However, due to the numerical imprecision of the algorithm used to perform eigenvalue decomposition, they are not.
 Since $[\lambda_3,..,\lambda_5]$ do not have a physical meaning, we have scaled them with factor 1 to convert them to variances.
-Finally, we use \eqref{eq:norm_receovery_eq_Q_P} and \eqref{eq:normalization_matrix_D} to estimate the independent phase noise sources associated with the EO comb, by employing the following matrix multiplication:
+Finally, we use \eqref{eq:norm_receovery_eq_Q_P} and \eqref{eq:normalization_matrix_D} to estimate the phase noise sources associated with the EO comb, by employing the following matrix multiplication:

-In Fig.~\ref{fig:PSD_EO_SIMULATION_NO_NOISE}(a) and (b), the power spectral density (PSD) of the recovered independent phase noise sources $\phi^{s_1}_k$ and $\phi^{s_2}_k$ is shown.
-Source 1 and Source 2 indicate phase noise PSD of the independent phase noise sources $\phi^{s_1}_k$ and $\phi^{s_2}_k$.
-We also plot phase noise PSD of the CW laser and RF signal generators used for EO comb generation.
+In Fig.~\ref{fig:PSD_EO_SIMULATION_NO_NOISE}(a) and (b), the power spectral density (PSD) of the recovered phase noise sources $\phi^{s_1}_k$ and $\phi^{s_2}_k$ is shown.
+Source 1 and Source 2 indicate phase noise PSD of the estimated phase noise sources $\phi^{s_1}_k$ and $\phi^{s_2}_k$.
+We also plot phase noise PSD of the CW laser and RF signal generator used for EO comb generation as a reference.

+For comparison reasons, we also use \eqref{eq:matrixG_first_order}, to recover the phase noise sources.
+It is observed that the recovered phase noise sources Source 1, ($\phi^{s_1}_k$), and Source 2, ($\phi^{s_2}_k$), fully overlap with the phase noise PSD of the signal CW and RF oscillator, respectively.
+Once again this is in full agreement with the theoretical phase noise model for EO combs, i.e.~phase noise of the CW laser and the RF oscillator maps directly to the common mode and the repetition rate phase noise of an EO comb.

+For the chosen sampling frequency, $F_s$ and the number of samples, $k=1,..,K$, the resolution frequency, $F_s/K$, (the lowest frequency of the PSD), is 1 kHz.
+To address, the performance at low frequencies ( $<$ 100 Hz), a solution would be to decrease the sampling rate or increase the number of samples.
+However, nothing fundamentally changes by decreasing the resolution frequency.
+We therefore believe that the the framework would also be able to successfully estimate phase noise PSDs in the low-frequency range, as well.

+Next, we added noise associated with the receiver front-end depicted in Fig. ~\ref{setupeo}.
+The noise added in the simulations is white Gaussian noise.
+The spectrum of the downconverted comb is shown in Fig.~\ref{fig:spectrum_sim}.
+In Fig.~\ref{fig:spectrum_sim}, only 9 lines are visible.
+The limited visibility of additional lines can be attributed to their concealment beneath the noise floor.
+It is worth noting that a high noise floor was employed (surpassing that of real-world scenarios with analogous configurations) to investigate the impact of measurement noise on the framework's outcomes.